AntonBaukin/embeddy/README.md

     StartLevel-org.apache.aries.blueprint.core      = 2
     StartLevel-org.apache.aries.proxy.impl          = 3

-System property 'org.osgi.framework.startlevel.beginning' tells the initial start level for all the root bundles (that do not depend on else ones).
+System property `org.osgi.framework.startlevel.beginning` tells the initial start level for all the root bundles (that do not depend on else ones).

 Special properties prefixed with 'StartLevel-' (they are excluded from the OSGi configuration as do the system definitions) tell the start level of specific bundles.
-Here we define that Embeddy Loggy bundle starts the first (after the framework bundle), then go Apache Aries, and only then Karaf.
+Here we define that Embeddy Loggy bundle starts the first (after the framework bundle), then goes Apache Aries, and only then Karaf.

+## Knopflerfish Dependency

+**Warning!** Present implementation of Embeddy depends on Knopflerfish framework implementation of OSGi core.
+This is so to cerate `SpringerClassLoader` and allow cool features of transforming class loader used by the weaving in Springer bundle.
+Check source of `BundleAccess` class.

 **This document is not complete: all the details on each Embeddy module would be appended after the refactoring following the initial commit be completed.
 Please, be in touch!**

 ## Class Loading in Embeddy